Frequently Asked Questions

 Data Access and Security

 Monitor data will be stored in the Australian Government’s Biodiversity Data Repository (BDR) and made accessible to RDPs via a link in MERIT.
-A data download button should be available from the Data Summary tab by mid-July.
-The data will be supplied in CSV format.
+A data download button should be available from the Data Summary tab soon.
 In the interim, RDPs can view a summary of any data they have collected using Monitor, under the Data Summary tab in MERIT.

 Yes.
 BDR’s systems and data will conform with all expected cybersecurity measures to ensure your data will be secure from unauthorised access and use.